rodrigolessa/demo.python.snippets/README.md

 # demo.python.snippets
-Python codes for studies proposal
+A collection of useful Python codes for studies proposal.